Akara: Acarajé de Xangô (Sango)

-Acarajé de Xangô (Àkàrà tí Ṣangó) is a variety of acarajé offered to the orixá Xangô, known as the òriṣà Ṣangó in the Yoruba culture.
+Acarajé de Xangô (Àkàrà tí Ṣàngó) is a variety of acarajé offered to the orixá Xangô, known as the òriṣà Ṣangó in the Yoruba culture.
 It is made of the same ingredients as the common form but greatly elongated.
 This variety is found on the ritual platter of amalá offered to Xangô.
-This variety is found in the states of Bahia and states of Bahia and Rio de Janeiro.
+This variety is found in the state of Bahia and in Rio de Janeiro.

 Protected status

-Acarajé was listed as a federal immaterial asset (patrimônio nacional imaterial), by the National Institute of Historic and Artistic Heritage in 2004; the role of baianas in the preparation and sale of acarajé was recognized in the same act.
+Acarajé was listed as a national intangible historic heritage (patrimônio nacional imaterial), by the National Institute of Historic and Artistic Heritage in 2004; the role of baianas in the preparation and sale of acarajé was recognized in the same act.
+In October 2023, Rio de Janeiro declared the fritter to be part of that city's cultural heritage.

 Nutrition

-Akara is a good source of proteins, vitamins and minerals such as calcium, iron and zinc, although its nutritional value is usually reduced by the presence of antinutritional factors such as phytates, fibers, lectins, polyphenols and tannins that affect minerals' bioavailability.
+Akara is a good source of proteins, carbohydrates, vitamins and minerals such as calcium, iron and zinc, although its nutritional value is usually reduced by the presence of antinutritional factors such as phytates, fibers, lectins, polyphenols and tannins that affect minerals' bioavailability.